-The amended Compacts of Free Association with the FSM and the RMI to renew expiring assistance would require about \$3.5 billion in funding over the next 20 years with a total possible authorization through 2086 of \$6.6 billion from the U.S. Congress.3 The amended Compacts would provide decreasing levels of annual assistance over a 20-year term (2004-2023) in order to encourage budgetary self-reliance.
+\$6.6 billion from the U.S. Congress.3 The amended Compacts would provide decreasing levels of annual assistance over a 20-year term (2004-2023) in order to encourage budgetary self-reliance.
 Simultaneously, the Compacts would require building up a trust fund (with contributions that would increase annually) for each country to generate annual earnings that would replace the grants that end in 2023.
 Per capita grant assistance would fall over the 20-year period, particularly for the RMI.
-At an assumed trust fund rate of return (6 percent), in 2024 the RMI trust fund would cover expiring grant assistance, while the FSM trust fund would be insufficient to replace grants.
+At an assumed trust fund rate of return of 6 percent, in 2024 the RMI trust fund would cover expiring grant assistance, while the FSM trust fund would be insufficient to replace grants.
 By the year 2040, however, RMI trust fund returns also would be unable to replace grant funding.

 The amended Compacts include many strengthened reporting and monitoring measures that could improve accountability if diligently implemented.
 The amended Compacts and related agreements have addressed most of the recommendations that we have made in past reports regarding assistance accountability.
 For example, assistance would be provided through grants targeted to priority areas, such as health and education, and with specific terms and conditions attached.
 Annual reporting and consultation requirements would be expanded, and funds could be withheld for noncompliance with Compact terms and conditions.
-The successful implementation of the many new accountability provisions will require a sustained commitment and appropriate resources from the United States, the FSM, and the RMI.
+However, the successful implementation of the many new accountability provisions will require a sustained commitment and appropriate resources from the United States, the FSM, and the RMI.

 The amended Compacts address other key issues.
-One key change to Compact defense provisions would occur - U.S. military access to Kwajalein Atoll in the RMI could be extended from 2016 to 2086.
+One key change to Compact defense provisions would occur-U.S. military access to Kwajalein Atoll in the RMI could be extended from 2016 to 2086.
 This extension would cost \$3.4 billion of the total possible authorization of \$6.6 billion.
-Amended Compact provisions addressing one additional key area - immigration - have been strengthened by adding new restrictions and
+Further, amended Compact provisions on immigration have been strengthened.
+FSM and RMI citizens entering the United States would need to carry a passport, and regulations could be promulgated that would impose time limits and other conditions on admission to the United States for these citizens.

 3Although the amended Compacts have been signed by the U.S., FSM, and RMI governments, they have not been approved by the legislature of any country.
 Therefore, in our testimony we describe the amended Compacts' requirements and potential impact in a conditional manner in recognition that the Compacts have not yet been enacted.
-The total possible cost to renew expiring assistance in fiscal year 2004 U.S. dollars would be \$3.8 billion on the basis of the Congressional Budget Office forecasted inflation rate (see appendix).
+The total possible cost to renew expiring assistance in fiscal year 2004 U.S. dollars would be \$3.8 billion on the basis of the Congressional Budget Office's forecasted inflation rate.